0xPolygonID/docs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

    git clone https://github.com/0xPolygonID/onchain-merklized-issuer-demo
    ```

-1. Deploy an on-chain marklized issuer contract.
+1. Deploy an on-chain merklized issuer contract.
 You can use [this sample](https://github.com/0xPolygonID/contracts/blob/main/contracts/examples/IdentityExample.sol) or create your own smart contract with custom logic.

    Use the following State Contract addresses: